f4x2mohammed/apk-endpoint/README.md

 sudo apt install apktool python3-pip -y pip install androguard

-## ⚙️ Usage
+⚙️ Usage Examples
-python3 apk-endpoint.py -a app.apk -o urls.txt
+Extract URLs from an APK and save to a file: python3 apk-endpoint.py -a /path/to/app.apk -o extracted_urls.txt

 👨‍💻 Author
 Developed with ❤️ by f4x2mohammed